 Clearly, vegetables do not need to be made into a juice to “break down the cell wall.”
 Further, it does not matter whether the vegetable is fresh or a dehydrated powder.
-In fact, vegetable powders are easier to digest because they are milled much finer than anyone could possible chew the vegetable.
-As far as dehydration is concerned, for thousands of years, our species has dehydrated foods in season for later use.
+In fact, vegetable powders are easier to digest because they are milled much finer than anyone could possibly chew the vegetable.
+As far as dehydration is concerned, for thousands of years our species has dehydrated foods in season for later use.

 Frankly, the mistaken belief that digestion can’t break down the cell wall of vegetables leads people to believe juice must be extracted from vegetables.
 Obviously, that is not true.
 For millions of years, all mammals have eaten grasses and other vegetables in the whole food form and have survived very well.

 Eating whole foods allows the fiber to remain after digestion and serve as a roughage to support probiotic bacteria.
 This article points out the fallacy of needing to juice a vegetable to “break down” the cell wall and the danger of depending on juices rather than whole foods.
-It also indicates that if one uses juice, adding a scoop of cereal grass powder from Pines will aid in the digestion of the juice by providing media for probiotic bacteria.
+It also indicates that if one uses juice, adding a teaspoon of cereal grass powder from PINES will aid in the digestion of the juice by providing media for probiotic bacteria.